troldal/OpenXLSX/README.md

 ## Recent changes

+### 2025-03-15: XLSheet: fixed issue #337 - assign tabSelected value with newly created attribute if it didn't exist
+* in response to https://github.com/troldal/OpenXLSX/issues/337, added a forgotten assignment to ```XLSheet.cpp```

 ### 2025-02-17: added some comments to XLSheet class definition to clarify that the sheet index is 1-based (issue #332)
 * in response to https://github.com/troldal/OpenXLSX/issues/332, added (doxygen) documentation to ```XLSheet.hpp``` clarifying that sheet index is 1-based